parallelvirtualcluster/pvc/docs/manuals/api.md

 Remove an NFTables ACL with description `<acl>` from virtual network with description `<network>`.

-Return a JSON `message` indicating either success and HTTP code 200, or failure and HTTP code 510.

 ### Ceph endpoints

 These endpoints manage PVC Ceph storage cluster state and operation.

 **NOTE:** Unlike the other API endpoints, Ceph endpoints will wait until the command completes successfully before returning.
-This is a safety measure to prevent the critical storage subsystem from going out-of-sync with the PVC Zookeeper database - the cluster objects are only created after the storage subsystem commands complete.
+This is a safety measure to prevent the critical storage subsystem from going out-of-sync with the PVC Zookeeper database; the cluster objects are only created after the storage subsystem commands complete.
 Because of this, *be careful with HTTP timeouts when running Ceph commands via the API*.
 30s or longer may be required for some commands, especially OSD addition or removal.

 #### /api/v1/ceph
  * Methods: `GET`